-The Truman White House was not happy with Voice of America programs after widespread criticism that they were soft on communism and the Soviets.
-According to Edward Carleton Helwick, Jr., who had worked for VOA as an English-language writer-producer and later compared VOA programs in 1947 with those in 1950-1953, VOA’s first Russian-language broadcast did not include outside of the newscast any criticism of Soviet leaders or an analysis of human rights issues under communism.
-Helwick also observed that mainstream U.S. media outlets were also not impressed with the direction and tone of the first VOA Russian broadcast from New York in February 1947.
+The Truman White House was unhappy with Voice of America programs after widespread criticism that they were soft on communism and the Soviets.
+According to Edward Carleton Helwick, Jr., who had worked for VOA as an English-language writer-producer and later compared VOA programs in 1947 with those in 1950-1953, VOA’s first Russian-language broadcast did not include any outside of the newscast criticism of Soviet leaders or analysis of human rights issues under communism.
+Helwick also observed that mainstream U.S. media outlets were not impressed with the direction and tone of the first VOA Russian broadcast from New York in February 1947.

 It was evident from newspaper accounts that the broadcast in America, at least, was received with something less than enthusiasm.
-Typical of the reactions the New York World Telegraph headline, “Russians Restrain Joy over U.S. Broadcast.”
-1
+Typical of the reactions the New York World Telegraph headline, “Russians Restrain Joy over U.S. Broadcast.”2

-Charles Thayer, the State Department Foreign Service Officer put in charge of launching VOA Russian broadcasts in February 1947 and later VOA director, was apparently deceived by Soviet propaganda and believed the Kremlin’s lies designed to absolve Stalin for his responsibility for mass murders.
-2
+Charles Thayer, the State Department Foreign Service Officer put in charge of launching VOA Russian broadcasts in February 1947 and later VOA director, was apparently deceived by Soviet propaganda and believed the Kremlin’s lies designed to absolve Stalin of his responsibility for mass murders.3

 Thayer was forced later to resign from the Foreign Service.
 Early VOA Russian broadcasters, many of whom were anti-communist, were not allowed to criticize the Soviet Union when Thayer was in charge of the Russian Service.
 One of them, Helen Zhemchuzhny Bates Yakobson (1913-2002), noted this in her memoir published in 1994.

 The Truman Administration later removed such restrictions.
-The Senate Permanent Subcommittee on Investigations, while highly critical of the earlier management of the Voice of America in the State Department concluded in 1954 that some VOA scripts “particularly those from branches under the direction of such knowledgeable anti-Communists as Alexander Barmine of the Russian Division and Gerald F. P. Dooher of the Near East, South Asian Division, were most impressive.”
-5
+The Senate Permanent Subcommittee on Investigations, while highly critical of the earlier management of the Voice of America in the State Department, concluded in 1954 that some VOA scripts, “particularly those from branches under the direction of such knowledgeable anti-Communists as Alexander Barmine of the Russian Division and Gerald F. P. Dooher of the Near East, South Asian Division, were most impressive.”6

 Such a conclusion would not have been possible from a highly anti-communist Senate subcommittee if the Truman Administration did not initiate managerial and programming reforms at the Voice of America.